-The Village Clerk will be responsible for contacting the borrower if a payment is in default.
-If a payment is more than 30 days in default, a letter will be sent by the Village Clerk to the borrower requesting immediate payment.
-The primary lender will also be notified.
-If payment is not made within 15 days of the letter, a committee composed of the Village Attorney, Village Clerk, Chairman, and Program Administrator will meet to determine appropriate action.
+The City Clerk will be responsible for contacting the borrower if a payment is in default.
+If a payment is more than 30 days in default, a letter will be sent by the City Clerk to the borrower and the primary lender requesting immediate payment.
+If payment is not made within 10 days of the letter, a committee composed of the City Attorney, City Clerk, Mayor and Program Administrator will meet to determine appropriate action.